Nantwich

 advertisement

-Staff at Stapeley Grange, London Road, have made the plea after they were contacted by one of their trusted wildlife rehabilitators following the rescue of a fox cub bound with a cable tie around his waist.
+Staff at Stapeley Grange, London Road, made the plea after they were contacted by one of their trusted wildlife rehabilitators, following the rescue of a fox cub bound with a cable tie around his waist.

 Cheshire-based Fox Rescuers came to the aid of a stricken six-week old cub, who was spotted in distress in a family's garden in Dudley with the cable tie bound firmly around his belly.